Libriomancer: Plot

 Isaac Vainio is a libriomancer, a magic user with the ability to pull objects out of books.
 He works for The Porters, an organization founded by Johannes Gutenberg dedicated to keeping magic secret from the world.
 A former field agent, he was restricted to research after a mission went wrong and now works in a small library in Michigan's Upper Peninsula.
 When vampires attack the library, he is rescued by Lena Greenwood, a dryad.
 Lena tells him vampires have declared war on the Porters and have captured Dr. Nidhi Shah, who works for the Porters as a therapist.
 Isaac and Lena are visited by Deb DeGeorge, a Porter who tells them Gutenberg has disappeared, and they realize she has been turned into a vampire when she attacks them.

 Isaac and Lena, along with Isaac's pet fire-spider Smudge (a creature Isaac pulled out of a book), set out to discover more about Gutenberg's disappearance and try and prevent a war with the vampires.
 They are visited briefly by Ponce de Leon, from whom Isaac stole the magical car he is driving.
 Lena reveals to Isaac that she is not a natural-born dryad, but was brought to Earth from a book.
 She tells him that, because of her magical origins, her appearance and interests change with the preferences of her current lover and that she has been romantically involved with Dr. Shah.
 Under the assumption that Shah is dead, she expresses interest in entering a relationship with Isaac.
-After investigating a recent attack on the University of Michigan library, they go to Detroit to confront the leader of the vampires.
+After investigating a recent attack on the Michigan State University library, they go to Detroit to confront the leader of the vampires.
 While there, they discover Dr. Shah is alive, as is Johannes Gutenberg, though Shah believes he is possessed by a malevolent force.